 I struggled when I was growing up.

-Not being able to fit into one box came high levels of recklessness on my part.
+Not being able to fit into one box came with high levels of recklessness on my part.
 I was probably the first person in my social group who displayed crazy- off her head signs.

 It was awful because I was only 13-17 years old.